Ravenswood Australian Women’s Art Prize

 Ravenswood Alumni Katrina Collins is a passionate art educator and artist.
 With a Bachelor of Art Education and a post-graduate degree in painting, Katrina has held dual roles as a practising artist and art educator in a wide range of contexts for 40 years.

-With her art practice travelling alongside her active role in art education, Katrina has vast experience of the process of art-making, and curating and hanging art exhibitions.
+Katrina has vast experience of the process of art-making, and curating and hanging art exhibitions.
 Katrina was awarded the Emerging Artist Prize in the inaugural Ravenswood Australian Women’s Art Prize in 2017 and is now devoting all her time to painting.